 Stanford Graduate School of Business has introduced a new, online model for executive learning.
 It recreates the intimate and academically rigorous on-campus Stanford experience in an interactive online environment.
 Participants will engage with a select cohort of peers, collaborate on projects, interact directly with coaches and faculty, and gain insights from successful global leaders.

-“The program brings these compelling elements of Stanford to the world of online executive learning for the first time by combining a highly selective cohort and technology that enables self-paced learning, shared team work, and a cloud-based immersive space for group experiences,” said Peter DeMarzo, Faculty Director for Educational Technology, Stanford Graduate School of Business (GSB).
+“The program brings these compelling elements of Stanford to the world of online executive learning for the first time by combining a highly selective cohort and technology that enables self-paced learning, shared team work, and a cloud-based immersive space for group experiences,” said Peter DeMarzo, Faculty Director for Educational Technology at Stanford GSB.

 LEAD Certificate: Corporate Innovation

-The new model will launch with the Stanford LEAD Certificate: Corporate Innovation, which aspires to help participants learn, engage, accelerate, and disrupt (LEAD).
+The new model will launch with the Stanford LEAD, which aspires to help participants learn, engage, accelerate, and disrupt .
 It is aimed at professionals who wish to drive new initiatives and effectively implement change within their organizations.
 The eight-course program will help participants develop their abilities to identify the ideas that deliver the most impact and to overcome organizational barriers.
-Applications are open now through March 25, 2015, and the program will begin on May 5, 2015.

 The program integrates real-time class discussions, ongoing feedback from world-class faculty and high-quality peers, engaging instructional video, online exercises, group projects, live-streamed events at Stanford GSB, and access to Silicon Valley leaders.